FLASHPACKING IN LADAKH

 Pack a few full sleeves t-shirts (full sleeves help you protect against harsh sun as well as harsh cold.)

 - 3 to 5 Pairs (Depending upon the duration of your journey)

 Carry shorts/tights and full sleeves t-shirt for River Rafting (You may an opportunity)

-Track pants, Light Cotton Khakis, Tights etc (Wear trousers that are made of light material, Comfortable and have stretch)
+Track pants, Light Cotton Khakis, Tights, etc (Wear trousers that are made of light material, Comfortable, and have stretch)

-Two pair of thermal innerSpare Undergarments (Plenty)
+Two pairs of thermal Innerspace Undergarments (Plenty)

 Normal Socks – two to three pairs

-Woollen Socks - two pairs
+Woolen Socks - two pairs